02/05/2015 dans Non classé @pt-br

-Multiple transfers are not uncommon for the transportation of goods in China.
+Multiple transfers are not uncommon for transportation of goods in China.
 There are no cargo hubs that help link freight from rail to road.
-There is a lack of integrated service providers to provide for the different services and needs of logistics companies and offer some comprehensive solutions for the extensive network coverage.
+There is lack of integrated service providers to emerge different services and needs and offer a comprehensive solutions or network coverage.
 In addition, the service quality and logistics capabilities for service providers in the industry varies.
-It may not be easy to identify service providers offering reliable services that are always up to the required standard.
-It is for this reason why most large-scale retailers and companies doing business in China prefer to set up their own logistic team or companies to support their own logistic needs.
-This is true in particular, for enterprises with factories that are migrating from key cities to inland or lower-tier cities where logistics coverage and support are still not yet well developed.
+It may not be easy to identify service providers offering reliable services that can always up to the standard.
+That is why most large-scale retailers and companies doing business in China prefer to set up their own logistic team or companies to support their own needs on logistics, in particular for enterprises with factories migrating key cities to inland or low-tier cities where logistics coverage and support are still not yet well developed.

-The Chinese central government is concerned about the inefficiency and cost of the logistics industry in China.
+The central government is concerned about the inefficiency and cost of the logistics industry in China.
 In the recent announcement from the State Council, China approved a new plan for reform on logistics development and improvement.
-The goal is to improve the cost and efficiency through simplification and standardization of taxation across cities, also along with the development of ‘green logistics’.
+The goal is to improve the cost and efficiency through simplification and standardization of taxation across cities, development of green logistics.

-With the new reformation plan of the Chinese government, the logistic industry is set to evolve.
-More merges and acquisitions are expected to develop a more concentrated market with better synergy between the services provided.
-The shift of these manufacturing factories also means the changes in the development of the logistics network is implied.
-In response to these changes, logistics companies need to be more responsive and flexible in their operation to meet the customers changing needs, improve operation efficiency and enhance the services that are offered.
+With the new reformation plan of the Chinese government, the logistic industry is going to be revolved.
+More merges and acquisitions are expected to develop a more concentrated market with better synergy on the services provided.
+The shift of the manufacturing factories also mean the change in the development logistics network is implied.
+In response to these changes, logistics companies need to be more responsive and flexible in operation to meet customer changing needs, improved in operation efficiency and enhanced the services offered.

-As the market grows, customers not only ask for the transportation of goods from one location to another, the market demands additional ‘valued-add’ services from logistics companies to support their business development, along with their needs and growth.
-Price cutting, which many logistic companies relied on to compete in the market in the past, is not a sustainable solution.
-It is gaining importance to offer innovative and responsive solutions on services other moving goods, like warehousing, inventory management, distribution and delivery and inspection to gain market shares.
+As market grows, customer not only ask for transporting goods from one location to another location, market demands more valued-added services from logistics companies to support their business development needs and growth.
+Price cutting, which many logistic companies relied on to compete in the market nowadays, is not a sustainable solution.
+It is gaining importance to offer innovative and responsive solutions on services other moving goods, like warehousing, inventory management, distribution and delivery, inspection to gain market shares.
 Freelog is experienced in assisting the clients to diversify and extend the services offered.
 We have proven record to assist companies to develop services that can answer to the needs of the market.

-Cost is another important issue that many companies already have faced, with the high transportation costs in China when compared to other countries.
-The capability to reduce cost while providing a good level of services are definitely key to excel and improve your profit margin.
+Cost is another important issue that many companies already start complaining the high transportation cost in China when compared to other countries.
+The capability to reduce cost while providing good level services are definitely key to excel and improve your profit margin.
 Freelog has supported many industries and logistics service providers to improve the performance and obtain cost reduction through optimization of transport utilization, improving the transport network organization, enhancing the warehouse performance / layout design, storage strategy, reduction of cycle time, etc.

 Freelog has strong expertise in supply chain and logistics that can assist you tackle the changes and challenges from operational excellence, service recovery to cost reduction.
 Our international supply chain and logistics experiences and skills allow us to share with the best practices of the industries and tailor-made innovative solutions to our clients specific to their needs.